Seemant Institute of Technology

 Nanhi Pari Seemant Engineering Institute (NPSEI) is an engineering college in Pithoragarh, Uttarakhand, India is one of the government engineering colleges of Uttarakhand.
-It was established in 2011, as a constituent institute of Uttarakhand Technical University.
-The college was established, financed by the government of Uttarakhand, and managed by Uttarakhand Technical University.
+It was established in 2011, as a constituent institute of Veer Madho Singh Bhandari Uttarakhand Technical University.
+The college established by the Government of Uttarakhand and Uttarakhand Technical University has been reconstituted as a Campus Institute of Veer Madho Singh Bhandari Uttarakhand Technical University Dehradun with effect from 9 May 2023.

-Nanhi Pari Seemant Institute of Technology, Pithoragarh (formerly known as Seemant Institute of Technology) is a constituent institute of Uttarakhand Technical University, Dehradun and is approved by UGC & AICTE.
+Nanhi Pari Seemant Institute of Technology, Pithoragarh (formerly known as Seemant Institute of Technology) is a campus institute of Veer Madho Singh Bhandari Uttarakhand Technical University, Dehradun and is approved by UGC & AICTE.
 The institute runs five undergraduate programs in engineering.
 Construction work of the NPSIT campus is on its full swing.
 The institute provides its academic facilities to engineering students in its temporary campuses at GIC Pithoragarh government building.